By Maggie Spilner

 Maggie Spilner is an expert on the health benefits of exercise and walking.
 She was a senior editor at Prevention Magazine for 17 years, writing a monthly walking column, newsletter and annual Walking Club Magazine.

 Maggie is considered an expert on lifestyle changes that encourage wellness and longevity.
 She has covered numerous topics including asthma, workplace wellness, arthritis, weight loss and stress reduction.
 She is the author of three books on walking, including Prevention’s Complete Book of Walking for Health and Walk Your Way Through Menopause.
-For more information, visit Maggie’s website WalkForAllSeasons.com or check out Maggie’s back catalogue of books on Amazon.
+For more information, visit Maggie’s website WalkForAllSeasons.com or check out Maggie’s books on Amazon.

 This article was republished with permission from Live in the Now, one of the fastest growing natural health newsletters.
 Visit LiveInTheNow.com to browse their complete library of articles, or join the nearly 60,000 readers subscribed to their Newsletter.